 PAN collaborated with Innovate Durban, an entity established by eThekwini Municipality, and local innovators to develop a map of innovation funding in South Africa.
-A beta version of the map was launched at the Innovation Festival in June 2021.
+An updated version of the map has been developed in October 2022.

 The process of developing the funding map sought to involve local innovators in the process, by introducing them to different funding instruments and by workshopping ways of collecting funding information.
 The process followed three main steps.
 These were implemented over a period of 4 months as a rapid evidence review, validation and information collection:

 - Framework and initial map: Researchers from the HSRC reviewed reports and research on innovation funding.
 Based on this review they developed a framework of potential funding instruments, and populated an initial funding map with potential contacts.